detroit-photography/detroit-architecture/STRATEGY.md

 ## Executive Summary

-Detroit Photography is a portrait photography business with a strategic content play: building the definitive online resource for Detroit's historic architecture.
-This architecture content serves as an SEO engine and authority builder that drives traffic and credibility, ultimately converting visitors into portrait photography clients.
+Detroit Photography is a portrait photography business with a strategic content play: building **the definitive online database of Detroit's historic architecture**.
+This is not a content farm or AI-generated SEO play—it is a serious effort to surface authentic historic documents that have never been accessible online.

 **The money is in portraiture.
 The moat is in architecture content.**

+### The Core Mission
+We are building a resource that:
+- **Every Detroiter** can use to look up the history of buildings in their city
+- **Researchers and journalists** can cite as a primary source
+- **History enthusiasts** will bookmark and return to
+- **Google** will recognize as the authoritative answer for hundreds of local queries

+### What This Is NOT
+- ❌ AI-generated content or "SEO slop"
+- ❌ Thin pages designed to game search engines
+- ❌ Rewritten Wikipedia articles
+- ❌ Generic architectural descriptions

+### What This IS
+- ✅ Primary source documents (NRHP nominations) digitized and structured
+- ✅ Authentic historic photographs from government archives
+- ✅ Original professional photography we own the copyright to
+- ✅ A citable, referenceable database of real historic information

 ---